qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/graphics.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer to use for the plot
+  Input vector layer to use for the plot.

 ``Category field name`` [tablefield: any]
-  Categorical field to group the features
+  Categorical field to group the features.

 ``Value field`` [tablefield: numeric]
-  Value to use for the plot
+  Value to use for the plot.

 Output
 ......

 ``Polar plot`` [html]
-  ``html`` file of the plot available in the :menuselection:`Processing --> Result Viewer`
+  ``html`` file of the plot available in the :menuselection:`Processing --> Result Viewer`.